okSignMeIn/map/readme.md

-To run the application, install the dependencies by running: npm install then run the application by: npm start
+Install the dependencies by npm install. now start by npm start